 - Financial Institutions: Banks and financial institutions conduct frequent internal audits to manage risk and ensure compliance with stringent regulations.

-- Not-For-Profit Organisations: Entities such as companies limited by guarantee and incorporated associations that meet certain revenue or asset thresholds are required to have their financial statements audited.
+- Not-For-Profit Organisations: Entities such as companies limited by guarantee and incorporated associations that meet certain revenue or asset thresholds must have their financial statements audited.

 Why Should Small Businesses Engage External Auditors?